 The Federal Campus Sex Crimes Prevention Act, enacted on October 28, 2000 became effective October 28, 2002.
 In addition to registering with the law enforcement agency where they reside, the law requires registered sex offenders who are employed by or students of a college to register with the local agency that has law enforcement authority over the college.
 In the case of Rio Hondo College, that agency is the Los Angeles County Sheriff's Department (Pico Rivera station), which maintains a database where persons may access information on the registration status of individuals.
-Registered sex offenders are also required to provide notice of enrollment at the college; notice shall be provided to Campus security (A-117) or the Office of the Dean of Student Affairs (SS-204).
+Registered sex offenders are also required to provide notice of enrollment at the college; notice shall be provided to Campus Police (A-113).